 Ammonia is the most abundant alkaline gas in the atmosphere.
-Its present-day source is dominated by livestock and crop production (section 6.2).
-Ammonia reacts with nitric acid and sulphuric acid to produce ammonium sulphate and ammonium nitrate, which contribute to the aerosol burden (see section 6.3.5.2), promotes aerosol nucleation by stabilizing sulphuric acid clusters (Kirkby et al., 2011) and contributes to nitrogen deposition (see section 6.4.4) (Sheppard et al., 2011; Flechard et al., 2020).
+Its present-day source is dominated by livestock and crop production (Section 6.2).
+Ammonia reacts with nitric acid and sulphuric acid to produce ammonium sulphate and ammonium nitrate, which contribute to the aerosol burden (Section 6.3.5.2), promotes aerosol nucleation by stabilizing sulphuric acid clusters (Kirkby et al., 2011), and contributes to nitrogen deposition (Section 6.4.4; Sheppard et al., 2011; Flechard et al., 2020).
 Trends in NH3 were not assessed in AR5.

-Considerable expansion of satellite (Clarisse et al., 2009; Shephard and Cady-Pereira, 2015; Warner et al., 2016) and ground-based observations (Miller et al., 2014; Li et al., 2016; Pan et al., 2018) has improved our understanding of the spatial distribution and seasonal to inter-annual variability of ammonia, and advanced its representations in models (e.g., Zhu et al., 2015).
-Regionally, peak NH3 concentrations are observed over large agricultural (e.g., Northern India, US Midwest and Central Valley) and biomass burning regions, in good qualitative agreement with emission inventories (Van Damme et al., 2015, Van Damme et al., 2018).
+Considerable expansion of satellite (Clarisse et al., 2009; Shephard and Cady-Pereira, 2015; Warner et al., 2016) and ground-based observations (Miller et al., 2014; Li et al., 2016; Pan et al., 2018) has improved our understanding of the spatial distribution and seasonal to interannual variability of ammonia, and advanced its representations in models (e.g., Zhu et al., 2015).
+Regionally, peak NH3 concentrations are observed over large agricultural (e.g., northern India, the US Midwest and Central Valley) and biomass-burning regions, in good qualitative agreement with emission inventories (Van Damme et al., 2015, 2018).
 However, several large agricultural and industrial hotspots have been found to be missing or greatly underestimated in emission inventories (Van Damme et al., 2018).
-NH3 exhibits a strong vertical gradient, with a maximum in the boundary layer (Schiferl et al., 2016) and can be transported into the upper troposphere and lower stratosphere (UTLS), particularly in the Asian Monsoon region, as indicated by observations (Froyd et al., 2009; Höpfner et al., 2016, 2019) and theoretical considerations (Ge et al., 2018).
-There is a large range in the present-day NH3 burden (from 0.04 to 0.7 TgN) simulated by CCMs, highlighting deficiencies in the process-level representation of NH3 in current global models (Bian et al., 2017).
+NH3 exhibits a strong vertical gradient, with a maximum in the boundary layer (Schiferl et al., 2016), and can be transported into the upper troposphere and lower stratosphere (UTLS), particularly in the Asian Monsoon region, as indicated by observations (Froyd et al., 2009; Höpfner et al., 2016, 2019) and theoretical considerations (Ge et al., 2018).
+There is a large range in the present-day NH3 burden (from 0.04–0.7 TgN) simulated by CCMs, highlighting deficiencies in the process-level representation of NH3 in current global models (Bian et al., 2017).
 The underestimate of surface NH3 concentrations (Bian et al., 2017) further highlights such deficiencies and the limitations in comparing site-specific observations with relatively coarse-resolution models.

-Observations show that NH3 concentration has been increasing in recent decades in the USA (Butler et al., 2016; Warner et al., 2016; Yu et al., 2018), western Europe (van Zanten et al., 2017; Warner et al., 2017, Wichink Kruit et al., 2017; Tang et al., 2018b), and China (Warner et al., 2017; Liu et al., 2018).
+Observations show that NH3 concentration has been increasing in recent decades in the USA (Butler et al., 2016; Warner et al., 2016; Yu et al., 2018), Western Europe (van Zanten et al., 2017; Warner et al., 2017, Wichink Kruit et al., 2017; Tang et al., 2018b), and China (Warner et al., 2017; Liu et al., 2018).
 This trend has been attributed to a combination of increasing ammonia emissions (Sutton et al., 2013; Fowler et al., 2015) and decreases in the chemical reaction of NH3 with nitric and sulphuric acids associated with reductions in SO2 and NOx emissions whose rate depends on the region (Warner et al., 2017; Yao and Zhang, 2019).
-Over longer time scales, CCMs simulate an increase of the NH3 burden by a factor of 2 to 7 since preindustrial conditions (Xu and Penner, 2012; Hauglustaine et al., 2014).
+Over longer time scales, CCMs simulate an increase of the NH3 burden by a factor of two to seven since pre-industrial conditions (Xu and Penner, 2012; Hauglustaine et al., 2014).

 In summary, progress has been made in the understanding of the spatio-temporal distribution of ammonia, though representation of NH3 remains rather unsatisfactory due to process-level uncertainties.
-Evidence from observations and models suggests that ammonia concentrations have been increasing over the recent decades due to emissions and chemistry.
-There is high confidence that the global NH3 burden has increased considerably from preindustrial to present-day although the magnitude of the increase remains uncertain.
+Evidence from observations and models suggests that ammonia concentrations have been increasing over recent decades due to emissions and chemistry.
+There is high confidence that the global NH3 burden has increased considerably from the pre-industrial period to the present day, although the magnitude of the increase remains uncertain.

 Sulphur Dioxide (SO2)